Esri/arcgis-gitops/aws/arcgis-enterprise-k8s/organization/README.md

 * Updates the DR settings to use the specified storage class and size for staging volume.
 * Creates a Kubernetes pod to execute Enterprise Admin CLI commands.

+The deployment's Monitoring Subsystem consists of:

+* An SNS topic with a subscription for the primary site administrator.
+* A CloudWatch alarm that monitors the ingress ALB target group and post to the SNS topic if the number of unhealthy instances in nonzero.
+* A CloudWatch dashboard that displays the CloudWatch alerts, metrics, and container logs of the deployment.

 ## Requirements

 On the machine where Terraform is executed: